skellis46/slipbox/improvisation and the threshold of the self.md

 Before considering alternative explanations for these experiences, I summarise twelve key phenomena that emerged while Katye and I practised together.
 These provide the main experiential and discursive basis for the analysis.
 They are organised around two layers of the dancing, experienced on either side of the central threshold: *deep sensory dancing* and *being danced*.
 Each phenomenon is accompanied by an illustrative extract from the retrospective conversations.
 The lists are not exhaustive but focus on the phenomena for which the evidence is strongest.

 These phenomena are analytical groupings drawn from retrospective conversations rather than direct observations of experience.
-The accounts of deep sensory dancing are comparatively detailed and internally accessible, whereas ‘being danced’ is understood mainly through its onset, aftermath and the retrospective recognition that the organiser or doer had disappeared.
+The accounts of deep sensory dancing are comparatively detailed and internally accessible, whereas 'being danced' is understood mainly through its onset, aftermath and the retrospective recognition that the organiser or doer had disappeared.
 The categories overlap, appear to oscillate and should not be read as establishing any particular explanation of the experience.

 #### Deep sensory dancing

-- _Heightened corporeal sensitivity_: 'It feels as if I’m deeply [...] tuned to sensations throughout my body [...]
+- _Heightened corporeal sensitivity_: 'It feels as if I'm deeply [...] tuned to sensations throughout my body [...]
 Hands tingling, lower back [...]
-I’m deeply tuned into those changes in awareness' (Ellis, 4 May 2026)
+I'm deeply tuned into those changes in awareness' (Ellis, 4 May 2026)
-- _Widened, simultaneous attention_: 'You could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they’re overlapping [...] as if I’m aware of it all at the same time' (Ellis, 4 May 2026)
+- _Widened, simultaneous attention_: 'You could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they're overlapping [...] as if I'm aware of it all at the same time' (Ellis, 4 May 2026)
-- _Reduced but retained agency_: 'There’s a lot of kind of sensory information that’s just coming to me and I can just kind of [...] almost like I’m picking and choosing, but very subtly' (Ellis, 4 May 2026)
+- _Reduced but retained agency_: 'There's a lot of kind of sensory information that's just coming to me and I can just kind of [...] almost like I'm picking and choosing, but very subtly' (Ellis, 4 May 2026)
 - _A retained but less directive experiencer_: 'I recognise it to be me doing this thing.
-But I’m not invested in what it is that is happening [...] it’s me, and yet there’s a kind of distance or detachment' (Ellis, 4 May 2026)
+But I'm not invested in what it is that is happening [...] it's me, and yet there's a kind of distance or detachment' (Ellis, 4 May 2026)
 - _Movement–sensation feedback_: 'Sensing movement precipitates more movement, which precipitates more sensory information [...] that kind of little feeding back becomes part of the entry into [...] depth' (Ellis, 4 May 2026)
-- _Reduced cognitive interference_: 'I don’t get [...] hooked on them.
-I can enter in them and stay with them, but I don’t feel like [...]
+- _Reduced cognitive interference_: 'I don't get [...] hooked on them.
+I can enter in them and stay with them, but I don't feel like [...]
 I get lost in them.
 They become part [...] of the kind of flow of awareness (Ellis, 4 May 2026)
 - _Effortless continuation_: 'That kind of fullness of that sensory information is bottomless [...] and it requires very little effort [...] they talk about sort of effortless effort (Ellis, 4 May 2026)

 #### Being danced

-- _Disappearance of the organiser or doer_: 'It’s as if I stop [...] being the organiser and the doer, the person who’s doing all that sensing [...] as if I disappear completely' (Ellis, 4 May 2026)
+- _Disappearance of the organiser or doer_: 'It's as if I stop [...] being the organiser and the doer, the person who's doing all that sensing [...] as if I disappear completely' (Ellis, 4 May 2026)
-- _Retrospective recognition that the ‘I’ was absent_: 'Suddenly I become aware that I [...] wasn’t there' (Ellis, 19 May 2026)
+- _Retrospective recognition that the 'I' was absent_: 'Suddenly I become aware that I [...] wasn't there' (Ellis, 19 May 2026)
 - _Loss of explicit agency_: 'My sense of time [...] my sense of doing anything, my sense of, dare I say it [...] my sense of me have all [...] fallen away' (Ellis, 9 February 2024)
-- _Cessation of differentiation and labelling_: 'It feels like whatever that experience is, it’s fully conscious [...] but it’s not the same as me, Simon, being conscious in the deep [...] thing, because the same sense of being able to label disappears' (Ellis, 4 May 2026)
+- _Cessation of differentiation and labelling_: 'It feels like whatever that experience is, it's fully conscious [...] but it's not the same as me, Simon, being conscious in the deep [...] thing, because the same sense of being able to label disappears' (Ellis, 4 May 2026)
-- _Dissolution of bodily boundaries_: 'I don’t think I’m aware of a body encased by skin.
+- _Dissolution of bodily boundaries_: 'I don't think I'm aware of a body encased by skin.
 So, all body means that the skin dissolves [...]
 There is just one thing' (Ellis, 19 May 2026)

 ## Making sense of the phenomena